yellows8/oot3dhax/README.md

 For details on the vuln/etc, see source and here: https://www.3dbrew.org/wiki/3DS_Userland_Flaws

 ### Haxx usage
-1. Goto the save-slot select screen
+1. Goto the save-slot select screen.
-2. Select haxx save-saveslot
+2. Select haxx save-saveslot.
-3. Begin loading the save-slot
+3. Begin loading the save-slot.
-4. Wait for the game to finish loading
+4. Wait for the game to finish loading.
-5. Press A, for triggering dialog handling.
+5. Without moving Link, press A for triggering dialog handling.

 ### 11.0.0.33 support
 [11.0.0.33](https://www.3dbrew.org/wiki/11.0.0-33) is supported with the June 26, 2016, oot3dhax release builds.